Minkowski Space holography and Radon transform: Introduction

 It turns out that the Mellin modes of the massive field in the bulk have a particularly nice analytic form as generalised GKZ hypergeometric functions \eq{Mf:eads} and \eq{Mf:ds}.
 The integrals are explicitly performed using the method of Lee-Pomeransky.

 The organisation of the article is as follows.
 In the next section we present the slicing of the Minkowski space into different regions and their boundaries.
 We describe the patches covered by the EadS and the dS foliations and write out the coordinate charts explicitly in these patches.
 In section \ref{sec:Radon} we recall the definition and various properties of Radon transform of scalar fields on the Minkowski space \cite{Japs}.
 We describe the relation between Radon and Fourier transforms and use it to define the inverse Radon transform.
 We also show that the Radon transform of a free scalar field obeys an ``oscillator" equation, with real and imaginary masses for the EadS and dS patches, respectively.
 In section \ref{sec:hol} we lay out the holographic correspondence by first separating variables using the oscillator equation and then relating part of the field to one obtained through bulk reconstruction.
+In section \ref{sec:massless} we show that in the limit of vanishing mass the procedure matches the boundary value problem for the Laplace equation in the Minkowski space.
+Finally, in section \ref{sec:rep} we indicate the relationship of the integral geometry approach adapted here with representation theory of the proper Lorentz group on the Minkowski space and the conformal group of the sphere, two dimensions lesser, before summarising in section \ref{sec:summary}.
 We write explicit formul{\ae} for the Mellin modes of the bulk field by performing integrations using the Lee-Pomeransky method developed for evaluation of Feynman loop diagrams, which is detailed in the Appendix.